AVIF to JPG Converter — Free Online

 Quality tips for AVIF → JPG

 When converting AVIF to JPG, the single most impactful setting is the output quality slider.
 Above 85% you cannot perceive any compression artifacts in normal viewing; below 60% the image starts to feel visibly degraded.
-For photographs and screenshots, 82-88% is a strong default.
+FileChange defaults to 92% quality, which is visually lossless for nearly all photographs and screenshots.
 If JPG is a lossless format (PNG, BMP, TIFF), the quality slider is irrelevant — every pixel is preserved exactly.
 For AVIF to JPG conversions involving a lossy target, you can also resize down to the actual display size to drop file size further without any visible loss.
 FileChange exposes both controls under "Advanced settings" before you hit Convert.
+This is a re-encode of already-lossy data, so set quality high (the default 92) to avoid stacking JPEG artifacts on top of AVIF's.
+Be aware that AVIF's wider color range gets clipped to JPEG's 8-bit space, which can subtly shift very saturated or HDR-bright areas.

 Troubleshooting